kfh83/ExplorerEx/README.md

 </details>

 ## Important notes
 - Regular release builds (.exe) **don't and won't** support UWP apps (Microsoft Store apps, PC settings...).
 You must use a .dll binary for it.
-Currently dll builds aren't provided in the release packages, so you must build it yourself.
 - Currently, system tray icons (volume, network...) aren't working.
 We have *started* work on a [parallel project](https://github.com/kfh83/StobjectEx) to bring over the XP tray icons in a similar fashion to this project.
 BEWARE!
 - To configure your startup programs, you **must** use msconfig.exe from Windows 7 or earlier.
 This is due to a difference in how Task Manager sets startup apps.
 You can find an easy-to-install package [here](https://www.majorgeeks.com/files/details/classic_msconfig.html).
 - Currently, you must use the "Eradicate immersive menus" Windhawk mod by aubymori to see the taskbar context menu properly.